tno-terminology-design/tev2-specifications/docs/specs/tools/12-trrt.md

 ## Calling the Tool {#calling-the-tool}

-The behavior of the [TRRT](@) can be configured per call e.g. by a configuration file and/or command-line parameters.
-The command-line syntax is as follows:
+The behavior of the [TRRT](@) can be configured per call e.g. by a [configuration file](/docs/specs/files/configuration-file) and/or command line parameters.
+The command line syntax is as follows:

 ~~~
 trrt [ <paramlist> ] [ <globpattern> ]